nitrictech/docs/docs/reference/schedule/schedule.md

 ## Notes:

-Schedules do not require access permissions to be specified.
+- Schedules do not require access permissions to be specified.

+- Currently, local execution and testing of schedules is not supported.

+- You can directly test the functions that respond to scheduled triggers by sending HTTP requests to those functions with the same payload as defined in your schedule.

+> Coming Soon

+- Local and manual testing of schedules is on our backlog to be completed soon.

 ## Examples